 Upon graduation, Joey worked in advertising, but the job of which he was most proud was working with the United Way of Greater Houston, training executives to lead corporate fundraising campaigns.
 He wanted to help others in any way possible.

 Joey passed away at age 35.
 He was a devoted son, brother, uncle, and “eternal Longhorn.”

 In honor of her brother, Wendy Montoya Cloonan, JD ’06, and her husband, Shawn Wesley Cloonan, BA ’04 and JD ’07, established the Joseph-Reuben Montoya Endowed Memorial Scholarship to continue his legacy of helping others and to celebrate the kindness he embodied.

-This scholarship benefits undergraduate students who, like Joey, study in the Moody School of Communications, are from Houston, and are the first in their families to attend college.
+This scholarship benefits undergraduate students who, like Joey, study in the Moody School of Communication, are from Houston, and are the first in their families to attend college.